John Brophy (ice hockey)

 John Duncan Brophy (January 20, 1933 - May 23, 2016) was a Canadian ice hockey coach and hockey player who spent most of his career in minor professional leagues, including 18 years as a player in the Eastern Hockey League and 13 seasons as a coach in the East Coast Hockey League.
 From 1986 to 1988 the native of Antigonish was head coach of the Toronto Maple Leafs of the National Hockey League.

 Playing career

-Brophy was a tough defenceman who played 18 seasons in the Eastern Hockey League, racking up nearly 4,000 career penalty minutes between 1955 and 1973—the most in EHL history playing parts of nine seasons with the Long Island Ducks and retiring at the age of 40.
+Brophy made his professional debut for the Troy Uncle Sam's Trojans on October 29, 1952, and played in five games before he was released by the team.
+He was a tough defenceman who went on to play 18 seasons in the Eastern Hockey League, racking up nearly 4,000 career penalty minutes between 1955 and 1973—the most in EHL history playing parts of nine seasons with the Long Island Ducks and retiring at the age of 40.

 On August 5, 1967, Brophy was involved in a car crash.
 He survived but his passenger, Dorothea Schiavone, was killed.

 He had a part as a referee in a Schaefer Beer commercial which aired for about five years on various New York television stations.